kristianp335/NobiRequestForm/replit.md

 ## Overview

-This project appears to be a backend system for managing business expenses and invoices, specifically designed for a company structure that includes Boots UK and related entities.
-The system handles invoice processing, vendor management, and financial categorization through a structured API approach.
-Based on the attached JSON files, this is likely a REST API service that integrates with external systems for expense management and approval workflows.
+This project is a React-based Liferay Client Extension web component for NOBI (Not Ordinarily Booked Invoices) request form submission.
+The application is completely client-side and integrates with Liferay's headless admin APIs to fetch company and category data, then submits form data to the NOBI requests collection endpoint.
+The extension is designed to be deployed locally to a Liferay instance as a custom web component.

 ## System Architecture

-The application follows a service-oriented architecture with the following key characteristics:
+The application is a client-side React Liferay Client Extension with the following key characteristics:

-- **API-First Design**: The system exposes RESTful endpoints for managing financial data
+- **Web Component Architecture**: Custom HTML element (`<nobi-form>`) built with React
+- **Client-Side Only**: No server dependencies, runs entirely in the browser
-- **External Integration**: Connects to headless admin services (port 8080) for list management
+- **Liferay API Integration**: Connects to Liferay's headless admin APIs for data
+- **Shadow DOM Encapsulation**: Uses Shadow DOM for style isolation
-- **Structured Data Model**: Uses consistent JSON schemas for data exchange
+- **Authentication Integration**: Uses Liferay.authToken for secure API calls
-- **Multi-tenant Support**: Supports multiple company entities within the same system

 ## Key Components

-### 1. Invoice Management System
+### 1. NOBI Form Web Component
-- Handles invoice creation, updates, and retrieval
+- Custom HTML element `<nobi-form>` built with React
+- Shadow DOM encapsulation for style isolation
+- Responsive design using Liferay global CSS variables
-- Supports multiple currencies and VAT calculations
+- Form validation and error handling
-- Tracks invoice net amounts and VAT amounts separately

-### 2. Company Management
+### 2. Dynamic Data Loading
-- Manages company hierarchies (Boots UK, Boots Management Services, Boots ROI)
-- Supports external reference codes for system integration
-- Provides key-based company identification
+- Fetches company data from `/o/headless-admin-list-type/v1.0/list-type-definitions/334341`
+- Loads NOBI categories from `/o/headless-admin-list-type/v1.0/list-type-definitions/334543`
+- Real-time API integration with Liferay authentication

-### 3. Category Management (NOBI Categories)
+### 3. Form Management
-- Handles expense categorization (Charitable donations, Customer complaints, Legal proceedings)
-- Supports internationalization (i18n) for category names
-- Uses key-based category identification for consistency
+- Comprehensive form with all required NOBI fields
+- Company and NOBI category dropdowns (required fields)
+- Financial data entry (amounts, currency, cost centers)
+- Vendor information management (SAP integration ready)

-### 4. Vendor Management
+### 4. Client Extension Structure
-- Tracks SAP vendor information including names and numbers
-- Manages vendor address details and contact information
-- Supports multiple bank account configurations
+- `client-extension.yaml` configuration for Liferay deployment
+- Build artifacts: `nobi-form.js` and `nobi-form.css`
+- TypeScript/React development stack with Vite bundling

 ## Data Flow